Research Associate of Neuroscience

 Employment Type: Full-time

-The Department of Neuroscience, at the University of Virginia School of Medicine, seeks a Research Associate/Postdoctoral Fellow to work on neuron-immune interactions in the context of perinatal brain injury with and without maternal immune activation.
-The position is in the laboratory of Dr. Chia-Yi Kuan, within the Center for Brain Immunology and Glia.
+The Department of Neuroscience at the University of Virginia seeks a Postdoctoral Research Associate to work on the contribution of ER stress in immune responses in the context of sepsis, viral infection and neuroinflammation.
+The incumbent will conduct research in the laboratory of Dr. Alban Gaultier, within the Center for Brain Immunology and Glia.

-Postdoctoral employment is temporary and is limited to an individual who has been awarded a PhD or equivalent doctorate within the previous five years and who will be involved in full-time research or scholarship at the University.
-Employment as a Postdoctoral Research Associate is viewed as training and is preparatory for a full-time academic or research career, is supervised by a senior scholar, and allows the appointee to publish the results of his/her research or scholarship during the training period.
-Responsibilities can include:
+Postdoctoral employment is temporary and is normally limited to an individual who has been awarded a Ph.D. or equivalent doctorate within the previous five years and who will be involved in full-time research or scholarship at the University.
+Employment as a Postdoctoral Research Associate is viewed as training and is preparatory for a full-time academic or research career, is supervised by a senior scholar, and allows the appointee to publish the results of research or scholarship during the training period.

-Applicant review begins on August 24, 2019, however the position will remain open until filled.
+Priority application review will begin May 7, 2021, but the position will remain open until filled.

-For questions regarding the position, please contact Jon Stafford at firstname.lastname@example.org.
+For further information regarding this position, please contact Dr. Alban Gaultier at firstname.lastname@example.org.

 For questions regarding the application process, please contact Michelle Williams, Faculty Search Advisor, at email@example.com.